 What a perfect combination: shortbread cookie and peanut butter, covered in chocolate.
-Does it get any better.
-Well I think it does with my recipe for Peanut Butter Tarts “Tagalongs”.
-Why you say?
-Instead of sitting there on the couch, feeling guilty about eating the whole box of cookies , with my tarts you can tell everyone you ate just one.
+Does it get any better?
+Well, I think it does with my recipe for Peanut Butter Tarts “Tagalongs”.
+Why do you say?
+Instead of sitting there on the couch, feeling guilty about eating the whole box of cookies, with my tarts you can tell everyone you ate just one.
 See no guilt!!

 I belong to a monthly dinner group with three couples.
 We rotate host homes each month and the host decides on the theme.
 We have been getting together for over 16 years.
 That is a lot of themes and plenty of good food.
 For 2016 we are using cities as our theme.
 This month was San Francisco because of the Super Bowl.

-The host couple cooks the main dish and then other couple’s bring either a soup/salad, appetizer or dessert.
-We were desert this month so I decided to combine San Francisco most famous chocolate Ghiridilli, with the timeliness of Girl Scout Cookie’s to come up with this incredible Peanut Butter Tarts “Tagalongs”.
+The host couple cooks the main dish and the other couples bring either a soup/salad, appetizer or dessert.
+We were desert this month so I decided to combine San Francisco most famous chocolate Ghiradelli, with the timeliness of Girl Scout Cookie’s to come up with this incredible Peanut Butter Tarts “Tagalongs”.

 So if you need to satisfy your Girl Scout cookie fix since they have stopped selling them and you know you have already eaten your stash should definitely give my Peanut Butter Tarts aka Tagalongs® a try!

-- 1 oz package chocolate wafer cookies about 40.
-I used Nabisco Famous Chocolate Wafers, 9 .
+- 1 9 oz. package chocolate wafer cookies about 40.
+I used Nabisco Famous Chocolate Wafers,

 - 1 cup peanut butter